Bloodlines - Preview

 “Is that so?”

-“Yeah,”she said, shoving the clothes into backseat and grabbing her towel to wipe her face.
+“Yeah,” she said, shoving the clothes into the backseat and grabbing her towel to wipe her face.

-Abbi’s annoyed look didn’t convey enough for him to move the subject on to why he was there.
+Abbi’s annoyed look didn’t convey enough for him to move off the subject and onto why he was there.

 “Really, Abbi, are you okay?”